Export Photoshop Layers Easily With Cut&Slice Me

 Update: Cut&Slice Me is no longer in service.

-Cutting and slicing in the design process is undoubtedly time-consuming work.
-Moreover, it becomes more and more complicated when you have to cut and slice hundreds of layers on different scales .
+Cutting and slicing in the design process can be quite time-consuming.
+It becomes even more complex when you have to cut and slice hundreds of layers on different scales.

-Of course, there are copy merged, export layers to files or slice features in photoshop.
-But those approaches have not helped much in making the cutting and slicing process faster.
-What you need is a plugin.
+Sure, there are copy merged, export layers to files or slice features in Photoshop, but they don’t do much to speed up the cutting and slicing process.
+That’s where a plugin comes in handy.

-Cut&Slice Me is a Photoshop extension for simplifying the process of cutting and slicing design.
-You can then export your layers for iPhone, Android, or Desktop devices.
-The exported files come with various scales and resolutions as well, such as retina for iPhone or HDPI, LDPI, MDPI, and XHDPI for Android.
+Cut&Slice Me is a Photoshop extension that simplifies cutting and slicing.
+It allows you to export your layers for iPhone, Android, or Desktop devices.
+The exported files come in various scales and resolutions, such as Retina for iPhone or HDPI, LDPI, MDPI, and XHDPI for Android.

 Cut&Slice Me Installation